learn-co-curriculum/programming-univbasics-nds-nested-structures/README.md

 <pre>
 We have a coordinate grid.
 That's an AoA
-In each coordinate, there's a "spinner" with multiple snacks Each snack has two important facts associated with it, a :name and a :piece count
+In each coordinate, there's a "spinner" with multiple snacks Each snack has two important facts associated with it, a :name String and a :price Integer
 </pre>

 ### Explain the Entire Vending Machine from the Bottom Up